Magikcraft/product-board/README.md

 These release notes are updated with new releases.
 Star this repo to get notifications when it is updated.

+## Friday 25 August

+* Version 1.1.19 of the Magikcraft API
+* Version 0.10.10 of the Endpoint

+1. The Event Store eventing has been refactored to make it cleaner and more modular.
+Refer to https://github.com/jwulf/play.magikcraft.io-endpoint/blob/develop/src/event-store.ts and https://github.com/jwulf/play.magikcraft.io-endpoint/blob/develop/src/player-events.ts.
+2. Player Join and Quit event names have been changed to `PlayerJoinedServer` and `PlayerQuitServer`.
+3. Spell-casting now emits an event: `PlayerCastSpell`.

 ## Sunday 20 August

 * Version 1.1.17 of the Magikcraft API